VerveWireless/pubnative-cocos2dx-library/README.md

 ### Ad Load

-You need to load manually each downlaoded ad, so you can control when the images are downloaded from the URL into `CCImage`.
+You need to load manually each downloded ad, so you can control when the images are downloaded from the URL into `CCImage`.
 This step is the same for both requests `PNNativeRequest` or `PNImageRequest`.

+**This will load the resouces from the model into Cocos2D types**

 ```cpp
 void YOUR_CLASS::REQUEST_READY_CALLBACK(cocos2d::pubnative::PNAdRequest *request, bool success)